LeKhang97/RNA3DClust/README.md

 [![DOI](https://img.shields.io/badge/DOI-10.1101%2F2025.01.12.632579-yellow)](https://doi.org/10.1101/2025.01.12.632579)

 # RNA3DClust: unsupervised segmentation of RNA 3D structure using density-based clustering
 RNA3DClust uses a clustering-based approach to segment an input RNA 3D structure into independent regions, reminiscent of structural domains in proteins.
-Among the various options described below, RNA3DClust offers the possibility to generate PDB files, one for each domain.
-It can also provide PyMOL >= 2.5 commands for coloring the delimited domains.
+Among the various options described below, RNA3DClust offers the possibility to generate PDB files, one for each domain found.
+It can also provide [PyMOL >= 2.5](https://www.pymol.org/) commands for coloring the delimited domains.

 ![Preview](https://evryrna2.ibisc.univ-evry.fr/RNA3DClust.png)